How to Translate Your Ministry Experience for Corporate Jobs: Step-by-Step Guide for Former Pastors

 “It isn’t the person who is the most qualified that gets the job, it is the person who can communicate that they are the most qualified.”

 Think about some bible translation work that you’ve done.
 You don’t just translate the Greek to English, right?
-It is a process of understanding the nuance of the word, the context it is in, and even the culture it is written to.
+It is a process of understanding the nuance of the word, the context it is in, and even the culture it is written for.

 In the same way, you’re translating your job experience from Christianese to whichever job type you want to go into next - sales, marketing, operations, project management, etc. To do this…